 Geocaching: How can you not like the idea of using a multi-billion-dollar collection of military satellites to find worthless junk hidden by individuals similarly inclined?
 Portable GPS units utilize those aforementioned satellites to direct you to geocaches hidden around the world, in an international treasure hunt that has achieved world-wide popularity.
 Several geocaches can be found right here in Avalon, just enough to whet your appetite for this addicting diversion.
 Don't want to bring your laptop or your GPS unit?
 Use ours, just ask the front desk when you arrive.

 Golf: We've got both kinds: A nine-hole executive course that can be played with two sets of tees for 18-hole play and a classic miniature golf course that will have you and your amigos giggling for hours.

 Interior: Take a tour and discover breath-taking vistas, natural wonders and Island natives.
 No, not the locals, although some of them are quite unique as well.
 Catalina Island is home to several species found nowhere else on earth, including the Catalina Island fox, Beechey's ground squirrel and the Catalina Island mountain-mahogany.

 Nightlife: Dive bars, a nightclub and pool halls can all be found in close walking distance from Aurora.
+You'll also find a few upscale wine bars.
 Or check out a first run film in the classic movie palace in the Casino.

 Shopping: Art, fashion, crafts, books, toys and kitschy souvenirs - Avalon's stores have it all.

-Take a Tour: Jeep Eco-tour, walking tour, Mercedes Unimog, kayaking, horseback riding or snorkeling.
+Take a Tour: Jeep Eco-tour, walking tour, ghost, kayaking, zipline, food tour or snorkeling.
 Catalina offers tours for all interests and abilities.